-If you love juicy chicken breasts, I’n sure you’ll love this Baked Chicken Breast recipe.
+If you love juicy chicken breast recipes, I’m sure you’ll love this Baked Chicken Breast recipe.
 My husband loves it too, especially because it’s cooked in garlic butter sauce.
 Who doesn’t love a buttery flavoured sauce?

 - Whenever possible buy organic chicken breast.
 My friends from Butcherbox are committed to sell only free-range Organic Chicken and grass-fed meat.
 And the best part, you can order online and they’ll delivery straight to your door in any part of US.
 It’s super convenient and you’ll receive the best quality meat box you can possible wish for 😉

-- After removing the chicken from the fridge, pat dry the chicken with paper towels.
+- After removing the chicken breast from the fridge, pat dry the chicken with paper towels.

-- Replace chicken breast for chicken thighs if it’s what you have.
-I prefer to make this recipe with boneless skinless chicken breasts.
+- Replace chicken breast for chicken thighs or even chicken legs if it’s what you have.
+I prefer to make this recipe with boneless skinless chicken breast.
 However, you can make it with bone-in and skin on chicken thighs too.

 - If you want a more buttery sauce, add two extra tablespoons of butter.